-- The California Motor Vehicle Code, and all local, county, and/or National Park Service laws, rules, and regulations, must be respected at all times.
+- The California Motor Vehicle Code, and all local, county, and/or federal laws, rules, and regulations, must be respected at all times.
 In particular, support vehicle drivers and crews are reminded that phones must only be operated by the driver with a hands-free device; seat belts must be worn by all vehicle occupants at all times while moving, and it is illegal to drive on a highway while displaying emergency flashers.
 For further information, consult the DMV Code.

 - All support vehicles must have their headlights on while driving, 24 hours a day, except as noted in Rule 11 in this section of the rules.

 - All race vehicles must have highly visible signage on the back of the vehicle stating "CAUTION RUNNERS ON ROAD," as provided by the race organizers at Runner Check-In.

 - All support vehicles must have their racer's name and race number easily and clearly visible on all four sides.
 The race number must be at least 11" (28cm) tall and the racer's name must be at least 6" (15cm) tall.
 Our suggestion is to order standardized, professionally made signs for this purpose from a specific Los Angeles-based sign shop.
 It is each race entrant's responsibility to create or pay for their vehicle identification signs.
 For those who order the signs from the specified LA sign shop, the race organizers will pick up all ordered signs, bring them to Lone Pine, and deliver them at Racer Check-In.
 Order form here.
 Preview of the design here.